Amazon Fire TV Stick Review

 Besides downloading apps, I found the homepage was the only place I needed to be.
 In a side-scrolling menu beneath the carousel, you’ll find your recent shows and apps for quick access.
 Beneath that, you can browse and organise your downloaded apps, scroll through several menus of Prime suggested content, and even one for Netflix (dependent on your subscription).

-That’s what’s particularly refreshing about this particular version of the Amazon Fire Stick.
+That’s what’s particularly refreshing about this particular version of the Amazon Fire TV Stick.
 While Amazon Prime content is still its bread and butter (and dominates its menus) it’s not as difficult to find content from other providers as it was before.

 For example, Amazon Prime offers Breaking Bad as a paid-for box set, whereas if you’ve signed up to Netflix, it comes as part of your subscription.
 If you search for it, Fire TV will suggest you watch it on Netflix first, with the option to buy it in a “More Ways To Watch” menu.
 It feels more like it’s working to the benefit of the user, and not for itself, which is how it should be.

 It’s still very much a device aimed at Prime subscribers though, and I’d certainly recommend signing up for the service to get the most out of the various services it offers.
 With its new monthly subscription option (£7.99/$8.99 per month), it’s much more accessible now too.
 If you’re not interested in Prime whatsoever, then you may well find that you’re better serviced by a Chromecast or similar streaming stick provider such as Roku.

 Amazon Fire TV Stick features — Faster buffering and quicker performance

-Alongside its new interface, the Amazon Fire Stick has seen some hardware upgrades too, including a new quad-core processor and improved Wi-Fi.
+Alongside its new interface, the Amazon Fire TV Stick has had some hardware upgrades too, including a new quad-core processor and improved Wi-Fi.

 The new chipset is said to be 30% quicker, while the 802.11ac Wi-Fi ensures more stable streaming, quicker downloads and faster buffering.
 You’ll really notice this improvement if your Fire TV Stick is a little further away from your router too, thanks to a better performance range.